From Rs 33 crore in 2014, Jyotiraditya Scindia’s assets grew to Rs 374 crore in 2019

 The average asset growth for these 335 re- contesting MPs, between the Lok Sabha Elections of 2014 and 2019 is Rs 6.86 Crores.

-Average percentage growth in assets for these 335 re-contesting MPs is 41%, says a report by the Association for Democratic Reforms.
+Average percentage growth in assets for these 335 re-contesting MPs is 41 per cent, says a report by the Association for Democratic Reforms.

 The richest candidate in LS Polls 2019 is worth Rs 11,07,58,33,190

-Konda Vishweshwar Reddy of INC from Chevella constituency has declared a maximum increase in assets with an increase of Rs 366.39 Crores i.e from Rs 528.62 Crores in 2014 to Rs.
+Konda Vishweshwar Reddy of Indian National Congress (INC) from Chevella constituency has declared a maximum increase in assets with an increase of Rs 366.39 Crores i.e from Rs 528.62 Crores in 2014 to Rs.
 895.01 Crores in 2019.

 Assets of Jyotiraditya M. Scindia of INC from Guna constituency has increased by Rs 341.47 Crores, from Rs 33.08 Crores in 2014 to Rs 374.56 Crores in 2019.